dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/delimiter.md

 </File>

-Or only separate values with a delimiter in the seeds/mappings directory:
+Or use a custom delimiter to overrid the values for a specific seed:

 <File name='seeds/properties.yml'>